Old Power Plant

 H. Protection Factor Of Shelters(1)

 Public fallout shelters designated as part of the national shelter program were NEVER intended to be shelters that offered any blast protection.
-They are often called "Bomb Shelters" which they absolutely were not.
-They were only ever intended to be shelters where refuge could be taken from fallout radiation.
-Since high-rise buildings (see drawings below) would be the reqirements of radiation sheilding in the central core/upper floors that's why 70% of shelter space identified in the national shelter survey was located in the upper floors of high rise buildings.(3) There were some public shelters that did have blast protection inherent in their structures such as deep caves, mines, dams, etc. but the vast majority of public shelters were located in regular buildings.
+They are often called "bomb shelters" which they absolutely were not because the term "bomb shelter" implies that the shelter has protection against the effects of blast.
+Public fallout shelters were only ever intended to be shelters where refuge could be taken from fallout radiation.
+Since high-rise buildings (see drawings below) would meet the reqirements of radiation sheilding in the central core/upper floors that's why 70% of shelter space identified in the national shelter survey was located in the upper floors of high rise buildings.(3) There were some public shelters that did have blast protection inherent in their structures such as deep caves, mines, dams, etc. but the vast majority of public shelters were located in regular buildings.
 See drawings below for examples.

 DOD OCD promoted including fallout shelter space into new building design and construction.
 They featured annual awards for architects and architectural firms that submitted designs for buildings that included fallout shelter in the design.
 Above is an example from a booklet that was issued as part of that promotional effor which covered several existing building desings that provided fallout shelter space in the original design.
 These drawings are of the 3M Company Headquarters building in Saint Paul, Minnesota and are good plan views of how certain areas of existing buildings were designated as fallout shelter space.
 These drawings also show how high rise buildings offered fallout shelter space through the inner core of the building.
 The basement of the 3M building also has shelter space shown by the brown shaded areas.
 Click images to see larger.